Ryan-Rudes/synchronous-gym/README.md

 # Cloning and Restoring
 All this is very intuitive; most methods simply return a list of the results you would expect, one for each simulation. \
-This, too, works in the way you'd expect \
+This, too, works in the way you'd expect:

 - `clone_full_states` and `clone_states` returns a list of cloned states for each environment as follows:
   ```